fefas/blog.fefas.net/README.md

 # Development

-Docker is required for local development:
+> Docker is required for local development.

+Just run:

 ```shell
 $ make up
 ```

-Open `http://localhost` in your favorite browser :)
+Open `http://localhost:8080` in your favorite browser :)

 # License